-Despite what Reese Witherspoon proclaims on the front blurb, I did not have to be “prepared to be scared…really scared”because it’s not a scary book, or even remotely creepy, as the cover and artwork may suggest.
+Despite what Reese Witherspoon proclaims on the front blurb, I did not have to be “prepared to be scared…really scared” because it’s not a scary book, or even remotely creepy, as the cover may suggest.
 But it is a mystery with elements of psychological uncertainty and I like that in my stories, so this is getting split down the middle.
 3 stars.

-I don’t know what Reese was smoking, but don’t listen to her.
+I honestly don’t know what Reese was smoking, but don’t listen to her.